berzz3rk/berzz3rk/README.md

 - 👋 Hi, I’m @berzz3rk
-- 👀 I’m interested in Data Science and Data Engineering
+- 👀 I’m interested in Software Engineering
-- 🌱 I’m currently learning Python, SQL and Data Science Concepts
+- 🌱 Currently working as a Data Analyst